 Eastern Michigan University

 Opened in 1849 as a teacher’s college, Eastern Michigan University continues to offer nationally ranked teacher education programs.
-Our first two rankings were for future middle school and high school teachers, but if elementary is your focus, the Bachelor of Science in elementary education integrated science comprehensive major is worth checking out.
+Our first two rankings were for future middle school and high school teachers, but if elementary is your focus, the Bachelor of Science in Elementary Education integrated science comprehensive major is worth checking out.

 In this program, you will learn basic science taught in elementary school, including biology, chemistry, earth science, and astronomy.
 Along with 69 credits of major requirements, you will complete 56 hours in professional elementary education, such as Curriculum and Methods, Early Literacy, and Teaching and Learning in the Digital Age.